bmoscon/cryptofeed/docs/high_level.md

 `add_nbbo` lets you compose your own NBBO data feed.
 It takes the arguments `feeds`, `symbols` and `callback`, which are the normal arguments you'd supply for exchange objects when supplied to the feed handler.
 The exchanges in the `feeds` list will subscribe to the `symbols` and NBBO updates will be supplied to the `callback` method as they are received from the exchanges.

 `run` simply starts the feedhandler.
 The feedhandler uses asyncio, so `run` will block while the feedhandler runs.

+### Connection / Connection Handler

+Cryptofeed supports various connection types with exchanges, including HTTP and websocket.
+These are maintained and monitored in the Connection Handler, which creates connections, handles exceptions, and restarts connections as appropriate.

 ### Exchange Interface